Code-Institute-Submissions/Damhan91-Online-Fitness_JuneResub/README.md

 Heroku\
 Pep8 validation
 ## Credits
 I would like to have a shout out to my old mentor Felipe for helping me with the direction of the project when I first started.
-I would also like to thank my new mentor Jack, who helped my when I was struggling and gave me great guidance
+I would also like to thank my new mentor Jack, who helped my when I was struggling and gave me great guidance.